 Plea bargains are generally negotiated between your attorney and the prosecution.
 Either side has the ability to seek a deal.
 Victims do usually get a say in the plea bargaining process, but the results of any deal made aren’t made public until the court announces them.

-There are usually alternatives available for people who commit crimes.
+Plea bargains offer alternatives for people who commit crimes.
 For instance, instead of heading to prison, someone may be diverted to a drug or alcohol abuse treatment program.
 Diversion is a goal in many cases, because it can help reintegrate a person into society sooner while treating or addressing the underlying reason for a crime.

 A plea bargain could help you in your case.
-Your attorney will talk to you about the options and if bargaining is the right choice for you.
+Your Lakewood criminal defense lawyer will talk to you about the options and if bargaining is the right choice for you.
 Sometimes, it can make a major difference in the penalties you face.

 Source: American Bar Association, “How Courts Work,” accessed April 10, 2018